dz1921/cGAN_PatchClamp/README.md

 ├── SCRIPTS/               # Sanity checks and data augmentation └── requirements.txt

+The main functions are present in TRAIN and TEST where training scripts and evaluation scripts are present so for using this code just run those scripts.
+In utility there are functions that are also standalone scripts like the 4GON_UI that could be used to prepare data for the training and testing but are not directly part of the main functions.

 **U-Net**
 The UNetGenerator is a symmetric encoder-decoder model based on the U-Net architecture.
 It takes a single-channel input image (e.g. binary mask or heatmap) and generates a 3-channel RGB output.
 The model uses downsampling via strided convolutions and upsampling via transposed convolutions, with skip connections between encoder and decoder layers to retain spatial detail.